mintgroen/ebusd_to_influxdb_tool/README.md

 # ebusd_to_influsdb_tool

-A collection of Python scripts to extract data from an eBUS daemon, generate a schema, and push the data to an InfluxDB time-series database.
+A collection of Python scripts to extract data from an eBUS daemon, generate a schema, and push the data to an InfluxDB time-series database. the eBUs interface can be obtained from www.ebusd.eu and the deamon and required configuration file from https://github.com/john30/ebusd

 This is useful for logging, monitoring, visualizing and preparing the data for machine learning from your heating system or other eBUS-connected devices.